 In 1867, McCoy spent $5,000 on advertising and riders.
 He promised a good price for cattle sold in Abilene and was a man of his word.
 One cattleman bought 600 cows for $5,400 and sold them in Abilene for $16,800.
 It was the beginning of the ‘beef bonanza’.
 Between 1867 and 1881 McCoy sent more than 2 million cattle from Abilene to Chicago.
 His reputation for reliability gave rise to the expression ‘the real McCoy’.

-The cattle trade was at its peak from 1867 until the early 1880s.
+The cattle industry was at its peak from 1867 until the early 1880s.
 The following factors contributed to this:

 Increased number of railway lines – able to transport cattle to new markets

 Development of refrigerated rail carriages – cattle could be slaughtered before transportation

 Removal of Indians from the Plains to reservations – more land available for ranching

 In the last twenty years of the nineteenth century the beef trade virtually collapsed.
 The following factors contributed to this:

 Farmers began to experiment with different breeds of cattle that could not live on the open range.

 There was less grass available for grazing due to the number of people settling on the Plains.

 In 1883 there was a drought that ruined what grass there was.?

 The demand for beef fell which meant that ranching was less profitable